Piipip/express-ci-pipeline/README.md

 4. Build Docker Image
 5. Deploy (if applicable)

-Refer to the `Jenkinsfile` (or your specific pipeline configuration file) for more details.
+Refer to the `Jenkinsfile` for more details.

 ## Contributing